The 6 Ways Technology Is Crucial to Logistical Success

 - Flexibility.
 With logistics, “flexibility” means both expansion and contraction.
 You must be able to rapidly and efficiently take on new business or acquisitions.
 And you must be equally efficient when taking down operations in order to maintain profitability, providing financial stability and confidence at every point of the business cycle.

 - Strategy.
-However clear your business strategy, you won’t get far unless you have a clear tech strategy to match.
+However clear your business strategy, you won’t get far unless you have a clear technology strategy to match.
 That means understanding:

 - Your current technology capabilities